dprosper/instance-metadata-trusted-profiles/README.md

   - Select **Viewer** under Platform access.
   - Click on **Add** and then **Assign**.
     > Note: You can add additional SSH keys by following the steps above prior to clicking on Assign.
-- Wait at least 35 minutes and then try to SSH into the VSI with the newly added SSH Key.
+- Wait at least 15 minutes (default refresh interval set in the `variables.tf` file) and then try to SSH into the VSI with the newly added SSH Key.

   > Note: The default polling interval in the application is 30 minutes, you can adjust it if needed by editing the ssh-authorized-keys.sh file.